DeKristaps/ActionScheduler/ReadMe.md

 The program can be configured with:

-* Zone offset for checking times in different countries.
+* Zone ID for checking times in different countries.
 * A run interval in ms (after which the program opens the file again and checks the days and times listed).
 Any file location.
 * The program can be configured in the application.properties file.